epdtry/gw2-scripts/README.md

-# How to use Bookkeepr
+# How to use Bookkeeper

 ```
 python3 bookkeeper.py init